timdh94/sailboard/readme.md

 The project requires environment variables to function, which will be loaded into the config.js file located in server/src.

-Below is an example .env file.
+Below is an example .env file, which should be located in server/src.

 ```
 PORT=3000